gkaguirrelab/gkaModelEye/quadric/README.md

 Quadric package

 This is a set of functions that work with quadric surfaces, rays, points, and their relations.
+Each sub-directory contains functions within the +quadric package, so that calls to all routines begin with `quadric.`.

 A quadric surface may defined in several different ways.
 In these routines, I adopt the forms: